MQM violence (1994–2016): Nine Zero raids

 On 11 March 2015, Sindh Rangers carried out a raid at Nine Zero, the headquarters of MQM in Karachi, as well as at the party's public secretariat, Khursheed Begum Memorial Hall, and arrested over 100 MQM activists.

 At least 27 suspects were presented before an anti-terrorism court.
 Rangers claimed that they apprehended nearly half a dozen target killers, including Faisal Mehmood, aka 'Faisal Mota', who was sentenced to death in the 2011 murder case of Geo News journalist Wali Khan Babar.
 A large quantity of arms and ammunition, walkie-talkies, binoculars, and other military gear used by NATO forces in Afghanistan were also seized during the raid.

 Nine Zero was sealed on 23 August 2016 by the Pakistan Rangers following a hate speech delivered by MQM's leader, Altaf Hussain where he said: 'Pakistan Murdabad' (Death to Pakistan) and later ordered an attack on an ARY channel office.
 In this speech, he also incited party workers to attack Pakistani media houses, which led to street rioting and one death in Karachi.
 This 2015 Rangers raid is considered by some to be a turning point for the MQM party, or as others call it, the beginning of MQM's end as a political force.
-A section of political analysts believed that the situation had already started worsening for MQM when London's Metropolitan Police arrested and detained Altaf Hussain, the party founder, in 2014 for an investigation involving money laundering, which dispelled the impression that he was untouchable and safe in Britain, despite the charges ultimatly being dropped due to a lack of evidence.
+A section of political analysts believed that the situation had already started worsening for MQM when London's Metropolitan Police arrested and detained Altaf Hussain, the party founder, in 2014 for an investigation involving money laundering, which dispelled the impression that he was untouchable and safe in Britain, despite the charges ultimately being dropped due to a lack of evidence.

 Later, many leaders of MQM were arrested by Pakistan Rangers for investigation.
 Since the 2015 raid, several surprising and sudden developments led to the splitting of MQM into multiple factions.
 A group of former MQM members formed a new party called Pak Sarzameen Party, under the leadership of Syed Mustafa Kamal and Anis Kaimkhani.